Serjeant-at-arms: Canada

 Pat McDonell: Sergeant-at-Arms for the Canadian House of Commons.

 The sergeant-at-arms is the senior official of the House of Commons of Canada.
 In this role, the sergeant-at-arms is responsible for the building services and security of the House of Commons, and is appointed by the governor general acting on the advice of the federal cabinet.
 The sergeant-at-arms carries the mace, the symbol of the authority of the Crown, in the daily parade into the House of Commons chamber.

 Captain Juchereau de St Denis LeMoyne served as sergeant-at-arms in the Senate of Canada from 1869 to 1923, but after his death the role there was re-designated as 'Assistant Usher of the Black Rod'; it is now termed 'mace bearer'.

 Provincial legislative assemblies, houses of assembly, national assemblies, and provincial parliaments (the nomenclature for legislatures varying between provinces) also employ sergeants-at-arms.

 René Jalbert, sergeant-at-arms of the National Assembly of Quebec, ended Denis Lortie's killing spree in the Quebec Parliament Building on 8 May 1984 by constituting himself hostage and negotiating with the shooter for four hours.

-During the 2014 shootings at Parliament Hill, Ottawa, the then sergeant-at-arms of the House of Commons, Kevin M. Vickers, assisted RCMP officers in engaging the gunman.
+During the 2014 shootings at Parliament Hill, Ottawa, the sergeant-at-arms of the House of Commons, Kevin M. Vickers, assisted RCMP officers in engaging the gunman.
 Reports show that Sergeant-at-Arms Vickers, alongside RCMP Constable Curtis Barrett, shot and killed the gunman who had gained access to the Centre Block of the Canadian Parliament buildings.